Best May Dividend Paying Stocks

 Finally, I look at dividend payout ratios in 2 ways.
 First, dividends per share versus earnings per share.

 But the problem with using earnings is the accounting rules.
-For any given time and for certain industries they can be confusing.
+At any given time and in certain industries they can be confusing.
 And sometimes lead to a poor assessment of a company’s dividend.

-Since our dividends are paid in cash and come from the company’s funds.
-Furthermore, cash flow is not influenced by accounting rules.
+Because dividends are paid in cash and come from the company’s available funds known as cash flow, better yet, cash flow is not influenced by accounting rules.
+In other words, cash is cash!

-In either case, a lower dividend payout ratio is better.
-It indicates the company has ample room to raise the dividend in the coming years.
-Or, withstand an earnings drop without having to reduce the dividend.
+Regardless, a lower dividend payout ratio is usually better.
+It indicates the company has ample room to increase dividends in the coming years.
+Or withstand an earnings drop without having to reduce the dividend.

 For each of the May dividend payers in this article.
 I noted the dividend payout ratio that makes the most sense for the company.